shrirambalaji/linkerland/docs/HowTo.md

 # How To

-1. Parse the linker.map file, which is a text file that contains the memory map of the program.
+1. Write a parser to parse the linker.map file.
+This varies with linker, and platform so we need a way to identify the linker used.

 2. The memory map has sections that are defined by the linker script.
 The sections are defined by the `SECTIONS` command in the linker script.
 The Symbol Table is in the "Symbols" section.